cryptopapi997/nicoschapeler.com/README.md

 ## Source for nicoschapeler.com

-Fomratting is based on Chris Bender's template over at https://github.com/ChrisBender/chrisliambender.com
+Formatting is based on Chris Bender's template over at https://github.com/ChrisBender/chrisliambender.com